Fair Cake-Cutting among Families: Model and Notation

+A property of an allocation is called \emph{feasible} if for every $k$ families and $n$ agents there exists an allocation satisfying this property.
+Otherwise, the property is called \emph{infeasible}.
+In the following sections we will study the feasibility of the above fairness criteria.

-Consider a land-estate consisting of four districts.
-It has to be divided between two families: (1) \{Alice,Bob,Charlie\} and (2) \{David,Eva,Frankie\}.
-The families have equal entitlements, i.e, $w_1=w_2=1/2$.
-Each member's valuation of each district is shown in the table below:
+Note that \uprness{} obviously implies both \aprness{} and $h$-\mprness{} for any $h\in[0,1]$.
+The other two do not imply each other, as shown in the following example. \begin{example} Consider an interval consisting of four sub-intervals.
+It has to be divided between two families: (1) \{Alice,Bob,Chana\} and (2) \{David,Esther,Frank\}.
+The families have equal entitlements, i.e, $t_1=t_2=1/2$.
+Each member's valuation of each sub-interval is shown in the table below:

-Note that the value of the entire land is 96 according to all agents, so proportionality implies that each family should get at least 48.
+Note that the value of the entire interval is 96 for all agents.
+Therefore, \prness{} implies that each family should get a value of at least $48$.

-If the two leftmost districts are given to family 1 and the two rightmost districts are given to family 2, then the division is \emph{\upr}, since each member of each family feels that his family's share is worth 90.
+If the two leftmost subintervals are given to family 1 and the two rightmost subintervals are given to family 2, then the division is \emph{\upr{}}, since each member of each family feels that his family's share is worth 90.
 This division is also, of course, \apr{} and \mpr{}.

-If only the single leftmost district is given to family 1 and the other three districts are given to family 2, then the division is still \emph{\mpr}, since Alice and Bob feel that their family received more than 48.
-However, Charlie feels that his family received only 10, so the division is not \upr{}.
+If only the single leftmost subinterval is given to family 1 and the other three are given to family 2, then the division is still \emph{${1\over 2}$-\mpr{}}, since Alice and Bob feel that their family received more than 48.
+However, Chana feels that her family received only 10, so the division is not \upr{}.
 Moreover, the division is not \apr{} since the average valuation of family 1 is only (60+50+10)/3=40.

-If the three leftmost districts are given to family 1 and only the rightmost district is given to family 2, then the division is \emph{\apr}, since family 2's average valuation of its share is (30+30+90)/3=50.
-However, it is not \upr{} and not even \mpr{}, since David and Eva feel that their share is worth only 30.
-3mm A property of cake partitions is called \emph{feasible} if for every $k$ families and $n$ agents there exists an allocation satisfying this property.
-Otherwise, the property is called \emph{infeasible}.
-In the following sections we study the feasibility of the three fairness criteria in turn.
+If the three leftmost subintervals are given to family 1 and only the rightmost one is given to family 2, then the division is \emph{\apr{}}, since family 2's average valuation of its share is (30+30+90)/3=50.
+However, it is not \upr{} nor even ${1\over 2}$-\mpr{}, since David and Esther feel that their share is worth only 30. \end{example}